Pamplona

 Encierros

 Besides partying, San Fermín is also known for its encierros (“running of the bulls”).
 These take place in the narrow streets of Pamplona and end in the Plaza de Toros (“the arena”), where the bullfighting takes place in the afternoon.
-The encierros are held every day, except the first day, and start at 8 am.
-Both locals and brave tourists take part in this bull run, but it is crucial to be well informed about the risks.
-Running of the Bulls is one serious matter and should only be practiced by those who are familiar with the dangers and are well prepared.
+The encierros are held every day except the first day, and start at 8am.
+Both locals and brave tourists take part in this bull running, but it is crucial to be well informed about the risks.
+Bull running is a serious matter and should only be practiced by those who are familiar with the dangers and are well prepared.
 A somewhat less dangerous experience is to learn the history of these encierros with the Running of the Bulls Tour.

 Mannen rennen uit voor vier stieren